 Certificate programs in medical records technology include classroom lectures on healthcare administration, medical concepts, old-fashioned filing, record retrieval, and transcribing techniques.
 Students also learn to manage and operate the newest electronic records systems being used by healthcare facilities.
 Some examples of class topics include:

 - Medical office administration

 Employment Outlook and Salary Info

-Hospitals, physicians' offices, nursing care facilities and other healthcare organizations employed about 182,370 medical records and health information technicians in 2012, the U.S. Bureau of Labor Statistics reported (www.bls.gov).
-The median annual salary for the profession in that year was just over $34,000, per BLS data.
-Medical records and health information technicians employed by medicine and pharmaceutical manufacturing companies, however, earned an average of approximately $66,000 in 2012 (BLS).
+Hospitals, physicians' offices, nursing care facilities, and other healthcare organizations employed 208,650 medical records and health information technicians in 2018, according to the U.S. Bureau of Labor Statistics (www.bls.gov), which also projected strong growth in this field, 11%, for the decade 2018-2028.
+The median annual salary for the profession was $40,350 as of May 2018.